ipfs/ipfs-blog/src/_blog/2025-someguy-pr90.md

 This configuration strikes a balance between freshness and performance, ensuring that clients can quickly retrieve provider information while still having access to up-to-date data.
 This approach also helps reduce the load on the Someguy servers by allowing caches to serve repeated requests for the same CID without hitting the origin server every time.

-## Accelerating peer-to-peer retrieval for browsers and mobile devices
+## Conclusion

-This enhancement is part of the larger effort to enable peer-to-peer retrieval practical even for resource constrained environments like web browsers and mobile devices.
+The addition of peer address caching and active probing to Someguy represents a significant step forward for decentralized content retrieval in constrained environments.
+By **eliminating ~83% of additional peer lookups** and **reducing P95 latency by ~30%** (~560ms), these improvements make direct peer-to-peer content retrieval noticeably faster for millions of users accessing IPFS through browsers and mobile apps.

-Peer caching and active probing are included starting in the [v0.7.0 release](https://github.com/ipfs/someguy/releases/tag/v0.7.0) of Someguy.
+This work is available now in [Someguy releases](https://github.com/ipfs/someguy/releases) starting from v0.7.0 and is already serving production traffic at [public good](https://docs.ipfs.tech/concepts/public-utilities/#delegated-routing-endpoint)  `https://delegated-ipfs.dev/routing/v1/providers`.
+Anyone can [run their own Someguy instance](https://github.com/ipfs/someguy?tab=readme-ov-file#install) to provide delegated routing for their users or applications.
+For  operators, the caching feature is enabled by default and can be configured via [environment variables](https://github.com/ipfs/someguy/blob/main/docs/environment-variables.md).

-By ensuring that Someguy only returns dialable providers with addresses, we save clients an additional peer routing request, and reduces the time to first byte, thereby accelerating peer-to-peer content retrieval in browsers and mobile applications.
+Looking ahead, we continue to explore ways to make IPFS more accessible and performant for all users, regardless of their device capabilities.